Chapter 8: Four-Leaf Taproot Script Tree#

 • Bytes 65–96: sibling 2 (Branch 1’s TapBranch hash)

-Merkle hierarchy: Script1_TapLeaf + sibling1 → Branch0; Branch0 + sibling2 → Root; TapTweak(internal ‖ root) → output pubkey.
+Climbing the two levels back to the address: Script1_TapLeaf + sibling1 → Branch0; Branch0 + sibling2 → Root; TapTweak(internal ‖ root) → output pubkey.
+Every TapBranch sorts its two inputs lexicographically, which is what makes the root reproducible by anyone.

 paths = {